ROCm/hipBLAS/docs/how-to/using-hipblas-clients.rst

    hipblas-bench also provides the flag ``-v 1`` for correctness checks.

-If multiple arguments or functions need to be benchmarked, hipblas-bench provides support for data-driven benchmarks using a YAML-format specification file.
+If multiple arguments or functions need to be benchmarked, hipblas-bench supports data-driven benchmarks using a YAML-format specification file.

 .. code-block:: bash

    ./hipblas-bench --yaml <file>.yaml

-As an example, ``hipblas_smoke.yaml`` is a YAML file that is used to run a smoke test.
+For example, ``hipblas_smoke.yaml`` is a YAML file used to run a smoke test.
 However, other examples can be found in the `rocBLAS <https://github.com/ROCm/rocBLAS>`_ GitHub repository.

 hipblas-test